Local Differential Privacy for Regret Minimization in Reinforcement Learning: Introduction

-Differential privacy (DP)~\citep{dwork2006calibrating} is a standard mechanism for preserving data privacy, which has been widely studied for supervised learning.
-Differential privacy has been studied in a simpler version of the RL problem known as multi-armed bandits~\citep[\eg][]{mishra2015Nearly,tossou2016dpmab} .
-However, \citet{shariff2018differentially} showed that the standard definition of DP is incompatible with regret minimization in the contextual bandit problem, which is more similar to the full episodic RL problem.
-This lead to considering weaker or different notions of privacy in contextual bandits~\citep[\eg][]{shariff2018differentially, boursier2020utility}.
-Recently,~\citet{vietri2020privaterl} transferred some of these techniques to RL presenting the first private algorithm for regret minimization in finite-horizon problems.
-They considered a relaxed definition of DP called \emph{joint differential privacy} (JDP) and proposed an $\epsilon$-JDP algorithm based on randomized response which achieves a regret of $\wt{O}(\sqrt{H^4SAT} + SAH^{3}(S+H)/\varepsilon)$.
-This shows that the cost of JDP privacy is an additive term of $\wt{O}( SAH^{3}(S+ H)/\varepsilon)$.
-In the JDP setting, the privacy burden lies with the learning algorithm which directly observes user trajectories containing sensitive data.
-In particular, this means that the data itself is not private and could potentially be used to train other algorithms with no privacy guarantee.
-An alternative definition of privacy is \emph{Local Differential Privacy} (LDP)~\citep{duchi2013local}.
+Differential privacy (DP)~\citep{dwork2006calibrating} is a standard mechanism for preserving data privacy, both on the algorithm and the user side. { The $(\varepsilon,\delta)$-DP definition guarantees that it is statistically hard to infer information about the data used to train a model by observing its predictions, thus addressing scenario \ding{172}.} In online learning, $(\varepsilon,\delta)$-DP has been studied in the multi-armed bandit framework~\citep[\eg][]{mishra2015Nearly,tossou2016dpmab}.
+However, \citep{shariff2018differentially} showed that DP is incompatible with regret minimization in the contextual bandit problems.
+This led to considering weaker or different notions of privacy~\citep[\eg][]{shariff2018differentially, boursier2020utility}.
+Recently,~\citep{vietri2020privaterl} transferred some of these techniques to RL, presenting the first private algorithm for regret minimization in finite-horizon problems.
+In~\citep{vietri2020privaterl}, they considered a relaxed definition of DP called \emph{joint differential privacy} (JDP) and showed that, under JDP constraints, the regret only increases by an additive term which is logarithmic in the number of episodes.
+Similarly to DP, in the JDP setting the privacy burden lies with the learning algorithm which directly observes user states and trajectories containing sensitive data.
+In particular, this means that the data itself is not private and could potentially be used --for example by the owner of the application-- to train other algorithms with no privacy guarantees.
+An alternative and stronger definition of privacy is \emph{Local Differential Privacy} (LDP)~\citep{duchi2013local}.
 This requires that the user’s data is protected at collection time before the learning agent has access to it.
-Intuitively, LDP ensures that each collected trajectory is private when observed by the learning agent while DP requires computation on the entire set of trajectories to be DP.
-LDP is thus a stronger definition of privacy\footnote{LDP and JDP are not directly comparable in contextual bandits and RL.
-As discussed in~\citep{zheng2020locally}, LDP seems a more appropriate privacy definition for contextual bandit and we believe this is the case for RL too.}.
-It is also simpler to understand and more user friendly.
-These characteristics make LDP more suited for real-world applications.
-However, as we show in this paper, guaranteeing LDP in RL makes the learning problem more challenging.
+This covers scenario \ding{173} and implies that the learner is DP.
+Intuitively, in RL, LDP ensures that each sample (states and rewards associated to an user) is already private when observed by the learning agent, while JDP requires computation on the entire set of samples to be DP.
+Recently, \citep{zheng2020locally} showed that, in contrast to DP, LDP is compatible with regret minimization in contextual bandits.\footnote{